Flone-dnb/low-end-engine/docs/Manual.md

 There are also other `on...` function in `Window` that you might find handy in simulating user input.

-# Building on ARM64 Linux devices
+# Building your game for a retro handhelds (ARM64 Linux devices)

 ## Setup